Sheep at King’s Foundation HQ provide wool for fashion collection

 It is inspired by Charles’s philosophical beliefs in harmony, balance with the natural world and sustainability.

-The foundation’s Modern Artisan project with Yoox Net-a-Porter gives students from the UK and Italy the chance to design and make the sustainable line of outfits as part of a textiles skills training initiative.
+The foundation’s Modern Artisan project with Yoox Net-a-Porter gives students from the UK the chance to design and make the sustainable line of outfits as part of a textiles skills training initiative.

 The new collection includes a special oversized handknit scarf using “The King’s Clip”, a unique yarn developed for the first time from the fleeces of three flocks of sheep kept at Dumfries House.